Old Town Character Plan and Zoning Updates

 On June 22, 2021 City Council requested future public outreach to consider the following (with no priority in the listing):

-To promote best practices with public outreach, the Public Participation Plan includes opportunities for community involvement such as open houses, focus groups, presentations to community groups, and online engagement that began in Fall of 2021, concluding with Planning Commission and City Council public hearings in the Spring of 2023.
+To promote best practices with public outreach, the Public Participation Plan includes opportunities for community involvement such as open houses, focus groups, presentations to community groups, and online engagement that began in Fall of 2021, with a tentative conclusion to the process that will include Planning Commission and City Council public hearings in the Spring of 2024.

 You can register and participate in public participation opportunities as they are made available and/or provide input by submitting your comments online, above.
 Furthermore, you may participate in the Planning Commission and City Council public meetings by submitting written comments or speaking in-person at these meetings.